moscatena/Seasonal-Flu-Vaccine-Prediction/README.md

  * The dataset in question does not contain any continuous variables, making it perfect for classification.
 There were missing values that were inputed with median values when applicable to prevent information loss, and there were Categorical values in some features, that had to be OneHotEncoded to be part of the data.

 * We've constructed simple prediction models using the following methods:
- -- Logistic Regression
+  - Logistic Regression
- -- K-Nearest Neighbours
+  - K-Nearest Neighbours
- -- Naive Bayes
+  - Naive Bayes
- -- Decision Trees
+  - Decision Trees
- -- Random Forest
+  - Random Forest
- -- Gradient Boost
+  - Gradient Boost
- -- Hist Gradient Boost
+  - Hist Gradient Boost

-And we have used hyperparameter tuning to improve the last three models in the above list.
+* We have used hyperparameter tuning to improve the last three models in the above list, achieving the precision of, in increasing order:
+ - 0.7826
+ - 0.7252
+ - 0.7945

 ***